CprimeLearningLabs/terraform-gcp-intro/labs/lab-4.5-Multiplicity/lab4.5-multiplicity.md

   archiving_enabled = false
 ```

-Open the file `s3.tf` again for edit.
+Open the file `bucket.tf` again for edit.

-Add a resource for another S3 bucket, but with a conditional expression for count.
+Add a resource for another cloud storage bucket, but with a conditional expression for count.
 Note that the count could evaluate to either 1 or 0 depending on the value of `local.archiving_enabled`.
 ```
-resource "aws_s3_bucket" "archive" {
+resource "google_storage_bucket" "archive" {
   count = local.archiving_enabled ?
 1 : 0

+  name          = archive
+  location      = var.region
-  bucket_prefix = "terraform-labs-archives-"
+  storage_class = "REGIONAL"
-  acl           = "private"
+  force_destroy = false
 }
 ```

+Add `archiving_enabled` to the locals section in `bucket.tf` a value of `0`

 Validate your new code.
 ```